riyann00b/SDHub-DS/SDHub-DS/01_Foundation/01_Notes/01_My_Notes/09 Conditional Logic.md

-# A Deep Dive into Advanced Conditional Logic
+# 📚 Python Study Notes Week 2, Day 9 : A Deep Dive into Advanced Conditional Logic

+**📅 Date:** July 11th, 2025

 Today, we move beyond simple `if-else` statements and learn how to build programs that can handle complex, multi-layered decisions.
 We will master three core techniques: chaining conditions with `elif`, nesting conditions within each other, and writing them concisely with the ternary operator.